aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/matplotlib/1469-Setting Things Up.md

 **Dataset Description:**

-* It contains data of 99 standard metropolitan areas in the US i.e. 99 row entries.
+* It contains data of 99 standard metropolitan areas in the US, i.e., 99 rows.
-* The dataset provides information on 11 variables for each area for the period 1976-1977.
+* The dataset provides information on 11 variables for each area from 1976-1977.
-* The areas have been divided into 4 geographic regions: 1=North-East, 2=North-Central, 3=South, 4=West.
+* The areas have been divided into four geographic regions: 1=North-East, 2=North-Central, 3=South, 4=West.
 * The variables provided are listed in the table below: